activecollab/databaseconnection/README.md

 ## Getting the data

-This library makes query exacution quick and easy.
+This library makes query execution quick and easy.
 You can fetch all records, only first record, only first column or only first cell (first column of the first record).
 Here's a couple of examples:

 ```php
 <?php